Unambiguisability and Register Minimisation of Min-Plus Models: Preliminaries

 We denote by $\bbNinf$ and $\bbZinf$ the sets $\bbN\cup \{\infty\}$ and $\bbZ\cup \{\infty\}$, respectively.
 We extend the addition and $\min$ operations to $\infty$ in the natural way: $a+\infty=\infty$ and $\min\{a,\infty\}=a$ for all $a\in \bbZinf$.
 By $\arg\min\{f(x)\mid x\in A\}$ we mean the set of elements in $A$ for which $f(x)$ is minimal for some function $f$ and set $A$.

-\paragraph*{Weighted Automata} A \emph{$(\min,+)$ Weighted Finite Automaton} (WFA for short) is a tuple $\cA= \tup{Q,\Sigma, q_0, \Delta, F}$ with the following components: \begin{itemize}[itemsep=0pt] \item $Q$ is a finite set of \emph{states}. \item $q_0\in Q$ is the \emph{initial} state (in \cref{sec: CRA counter minimization} we allow a set $Q_0$ of initial states).\footnote{Having a set of initial states does not add expressiveness, as it can be replaced by a single initial state that simulates the first transition from the entire set.} \item $\Sigma$ is a finite \emph{alphabet}. \item $\Delta\subseteq Q\times \Sigma\times \bbZinf\times Q$ is a transition relation such that for every $p,q\in Q$ and $\sigma\in \Sigma$ there exists exactly\footnote{This is without loss of generality: if there are two transitions with different weights, the higher weight can always be ignored in the $(\min,+)$ semantics.
+\paragraph*{Weighted Automata} A \emph{$(\min,+)$ Weighted Finite Automaton} (WFA for short) is a tuple $\cA= \tup{Q,\Sigma, q_0, \Delta, F}$ with the following components: \begin{itemize} \item $Q$ is a finite set of \emph{states}. \item $\Sigma$ is a finite \emph{alphabet}. \item $q_0\in Q$ is the \emph{initial} state (in \cref{sec: CRA register minimization} we allow a set $Q_0$ of initial states).\footnote{Having a set of initial states does not add expressiveness, as it can be replaced by a single initial state that simulates the first transition from the entire set.} \item $\Delta\subseteq Q\times \Sigma\times \bbZinf\times Q$ is a transition relation such that for every $p,q\in Q$ and $\sigma\in \Sigma$ there exists exactly\footnote{This is without loss of generality: if there are two transitions with different weights, the higher weight can always be ignored in the $(\min,+)$ semantics.
 Missing transitions can be introduced with weight $\infty$.} one weight $c\in \bbZinf$ such that $(p,\sigma,c,q)\in \Delta$. \item $F\subseteq Q$ is a set of \emph{accepting states}. \end{itemize} If for every $p\in Q$ and $\sigma\in \Sigma$ there exists at most one transition $(p,\sigma,c,q)$ with $c\neq \infty$, then $\cA$ is called \emph{deterministic}.
 We denote by $\norm{\cA}$ the maximal absolute value of any weight in $\Delta$.